d-reyes10/dbt-tutorials/prefect_readme.md

     run_dbt_job()
 ```

 Run your dbt flow by executing `python dbt_flow.py` in your terminal.
-Though this flow only
+Though this flow only runs your dbt job, it can easily be extended to do additional work, like calling APIs, transforming data, or running other dbt commands!

 ## Schedule your flow